julianchurchill/sxq-to-midi/README.md

 # TODO - sxq_to_midi.py

+- Ensure variable velocity is being converted
+- Handle parallel notes with different pitches
+- Handle tempo (not in a special track 0 conductor track if possible)
+- Handle time signature (not in a special track 0 conductor track if possible)
 - Handle triplets
-- Handle tempo
-- Handle time signature
-- Handle parallel notes with different pitches